adrienjoly/adrienjoly.github.io/now/index.md

 I’m home in Montreuil, Paris area, France.

-- 💼 I'm still working with [Signaux Faibles](https://beta.gouv.fr/startups/signaux-faibles.html) but I'm preparing my transition to new missions.
+- 💼 I'm still working with [Signaux Faibles](https://beta.gouv.fr/startups/signaux-faibles.html) but I'm available for short consulting missions.

-  > Check out my new "pro" page: [adrienjoly.com/pro](/pro)
+  > For more information about what I can do for your business, check out [adrienjoly.com/pro](/pro).

 - 🎓 I've started [teaching](/teaching) Node.js programming to 4 classes, remotely.